 His contributions to higher education include organizing and serving as president of the Hazard Independent College Foundation, as well as working closely with legislators to develop the commonwealth’s community college system.
 At the University of Kentucky, Sturgill served 18 years on the Board of Trustees, 10 years of which he served as chairperson.
 The Sturgill Development Building is named in his honor.

-Nominations for this award should be made by faculty and/or graduate students by midnight on Monday, January 15, 2018.
+Nominations for this award should be made by faculty and/or graduate students before noon on Monday, March 7, 2022.
 The nomination packet should include:

 - a current curriculum vitae;

-- specific evidence of major contributions to graduate study (e.g., influences on graduate education and personal scholarly activities with respect to graduate education within the University);
+- specific evidence of major contributions to graduate education within and beyond the nominee's department or program (e.g., influences on graduate curricula, graduate student professional and career development, and scholarly activities with respect to graduate education);

 - comments on reputation as a mentor who cultivates academic and career success;

 - names of master's/doctorates directed and career status of graduates, when available;